Workday/canvas-kit/modules/popup/react/README.md

 Registers global listener for all clicks.
 It will only call the `onClose` callback if the click happened outside the `stackRef` element and its children _and_ the provided `stackRef` element is the topmost element with this behavior applied in the stack.
-Adds a `data-behavior-click-outside` attribute to track usage of this behavior hook.
+Adds a `data-behavior-click-outside-close="topmost"` attribute to ensure proper functionality.

 The `stackRef` should be the same as the one passed to `usePopupStack` or the `Popper` component since `Popper` uses `usePopupStack` internally.